 Note that even wipes that are labeled as "flushable" should not be flushed down the toilet.
 These wipes do not disperse quickly like toilet paper, they can stay intact all the way to the treatment plant.

 Disposal of Unused Medicines

-If you are unable to participate in a take-back program the following link will provide information on how to dispose of unused medicines.
+The following links will provide additional information on how to dispose of unused medicines.

 - FDA How to Dispose of Unused Medicines (pdf)

 - Disposal of Unused Medicine: What You Should Know (link)